Apple iPad 10.2in (2019) full review

 Next verse, same as the first.

-If you're going for raw power (and future-proofing), the A12 Bionic chips in both the new iPad Air and iPad mini will serve you better and for longer.
-That's not to say the 10.2in iPad is a clunker: I played several graphically intensive Apple Arcade games on the new model (such as Sayonara Wild Hearts) and never noticed a dip in performance.
-I don't think an iPad like this will be adept at handling the full iPad version of Adobe Photoshop - if it ever comes out - but for almost every app it should serve you fine for a few more years to come.
+If you're going for raw power (and future-proofing), the A12 Bionic chips in the 2019 iPad Air, 2020 iPad 10.2 and iPad mini will serve you better and for longer.
+That's not to say this 10.2in iPad is a clunker: I played several graphically intensive Apple Arcade games (such as Sayonara Wild Hearts) and never noticed a dip in performance.
+I don't think an iPad like this will be adept at handling the full iPad version of Adobe Photoshop, but for almost every other app it should serve you fine for a few more years to come.

-A recent iFixit teardown showed that Apple increased the RAM from 2GB to 3GB, but as you can see from the benchmarks, I can't see where that translated into a noticeable spike in performance.
-On the other hand, the iPad Air also only has 3GB of RAM, so this technically narrows the gap in performance between the two models.
+An iFixit teardown showed that Apple increased the RAM from 2GB to 3GB, but as you can see from the benchmarks, I can't see where that translated into a noticeable spike in performance.
+On the other hand, the 2019 iPad Air also only has 3GB of RAM, so this technically narrows the gap in performance between the two models.

 I didn't retest the battery with iOS 13.1.1, so it's possible the improvements are related to operating system efficiency.
 The battery size hasn't changed.

 As for everything else, little has changed.
 You'll still find two speakers along the bottom, a 3.5mm headphone jack along the top, a Lightning port, and 802.11ac Wi-Fi.
-You'll also still find the pitiful 1.2 megapixel FaceTime camera and a decent 8 megapixel rear camera - just enough to have a video chat with mom or scan some documents and little else.
+You'll also still find the pitiful 1.2-megapixel FaceTime camera and a decent 8-megapixel rear camera - just enough to have a video chat with mum or scan some documents and little else.
 The cameras in particular serve as one of the few remaining reminders that this isn't a "Pro" device.

 Verdict: The most enticing regular iPad yet